2001–02 Asian Test Championship: India's pullout

 As expected, the ACC reacted angrily to India's decision; it confirmed that the tournament would be rescheduled and go ahead with only three teams.
 Jagmohan Dalmiya, the chairman of the ACF, the marketing arm of the ACC, described the government's decision not to allow the Indian team to participate in the Asian Test Championship as an internal matter:

 "It is purely an internal matter between the Government of India and the Indian Cricket Board.
 The ACC or the ACF has no jurisdiction to deal with the respective governments.
 I have no comment to make on the decision."

 The PCB expressed regret over India's decision not to participate in the championship.
 The PCB chairman, Lt.
 Gen. Tauqir Zia, was dismayed over the Indian government's decision to go back on their commitment, which was a guarantee that India would have no objection playing multilateral tournaments which included Pakistan.

 The ICC was expected to sanction or fine the BCCI for their actions.
 The ACC and PCB were expected to experience a financial impact due to India's decision.
 Pakistan in particular were unhappy since Pakistan's tour of India in 1999 helped raise millions of dollars in revenue for the BCCI.
 India had already cancelled a tour to Pakistan earlier in the year.
 Additionally, after the first Test, the Bangladesh Cricket Board reported that they were fearing bankruptcy due to India's withdrawal from the tournament.
 The director of the BCB, Ashraf-ul-Haq, commented that funds that would have been generated by the ACC from the championship would be used to invest in Bangladesh cricket as well as other minor countries, without which the BCB faced serious financial problems.
 Ashraf planned on condemning the BCCI in the following ICC executive and ACC meetings.

-Former Pakistan Test players, including Intikhab Alam, Hasib Ahsan, and Wasim Akram, accused India of withdrawing due to fear of losing to Pakistan.
+Former Pakistan Test players, including Intikhab Alam, Haseeb Ahsan, and Wasim Akram, accused India of withdrawing due to fear of losing to Pakistan.
 Tournament captains, Waqar Younis (Pakistan) and Naimur Rahman (Bangladesh) expressed India's absence as a disappointment.